snailsalad/LikeMind/docs/UserResearch.md

   Team Action (if any): Create a variety of group setting possibilities but an emphasis on smaller ones

 ## Observation 3
-  Observation Statement:  Verified student only access is highly importnat to potential users \
+  Observation Statement:  Verified student only access is highly important to potential users \
   Supporting Data:  79.4% of respondents said that student only access was either "Important" or "Very Important" \
   Team Action (if any): Prioritize verification of student emails